2ndQuadrant/pglogical/README.md

 and the plugin supports upstream filtering of data so that only the required information is sent.

+Only one database is replicated, rather than the whole PostgreSQL install.
+A subset of that database may be selected for replication, currently based on table and on replication origin.
+Filtering by a WHERE clause can be supported easily in future.

 No triggers are required to collect the change stream and no external ticker or other daemon is required.
 It's accumulated using [replication slots](http://www.postgresql.org/docs/current/static/logicaldecoding-explanation.html#AEN66446),